Andrew Danbray-20 November 1372

 ‘And you know?’

 Andrew held both his hands in the air.
 ‘I can only tell you what Geoffrey Chaucer told me.
-As you know he tells a good story and he is now married to one of those women, Philllpa de Roet.
-He says Philippa makes it her business to know everything and of course, she was, or still is, Lancaster’s mistress!’
+As you know he tells a good story and he is now married to one of those women, Phillipa de Roet.
+He says Philippa makes it her business to know everything and of course, she was, or perhaps still is, Lancaster’s mistress!’

 He thought for a moment.
-‘In addition Philippa is closer to the Countess than any of them, so the story it probably has some validity.’
+‘In addition Philippa is closer to the Countess than any of them, so the story probably has some validity.’

-He paused again, carefully refilling his goblet.
+He paused again, carefully refilling his mug.
 ‘Geoffrey was going to publish the story himself but someone got to him, almost certainly Lancaster, but possibly even the King.
 We mustn’t forget that the King has granted Geoffrey a barrel of claret a day for life!
 For services rendered!
 A rather generous reward!
 What services?’

 Andrew glanced round the room.
 Every eye was riveted on him.